Zhou-Shilin/BaimoInvSee/README.md

 # BaimoInvSee

 BaimoInvSee is a Minecraft Bedrock Edition plugin that runs on PowerNukkitX core.
-It allows players with the appropriate permissions to view the inventory of any player, whether they are online or not, by executing the command '/invsee <player name>'.
+It allows players with the appropriate permissions to view the inventory of any player, whether they are online or not, by executing the command `/invsee <player name>`.

 ## Installation